Bartholin cyst or abscessAbscess - Bartholin; Infected Bartholin gland

 Exams and Tests

-Any vaginal discharge or fluid drainage will be sent to a lab for analysis.
+Any vaginal discharge or fluid drainage will be sent to a lab for testing.

-Soaking in warm water four times a day for several days usually provides some relief and causes the abscess to open and drain on its own.
-However, the opening is usually very small and closes quickly, so the abscess often returns.
+Soaking in warm water 4 times a day for several days can ease the discomfort.
+It can also help the abscess open and drain on its own.
+However, the opening is often very small and closes quickly.
+Therefore, the abscess often returns.

 DRAINAGE OF THE ABSCESS